The Double Treble Clef. A Symbol. A Logo. A Connection.

-- Design of specialty items that are to be sold, and which use any of the organization's trademarked properties, must be submitted in advance to the Marketing and Public Relations Coordinator.
+- Design of specialty items that are to be sold, and which use any of the organization's trademarked properties, must be submitted in advance to the Marketing and Public Relations Manager.

 - Final approval of the trademark request must be granted by the Chief Executive Officer before proceeding with production.